The Berghaus Affine proved ideal for winter stops and camps due to the warmth and stretch fabric comfort, says Chris Townsend.

 Stretch fabrics mean the Berghaus Affine can be close-fitting without being restrictive or uncomfortable, which is good as the sizing is on the small side, the Large just fitting me over a base layer.
-The jacket is warm enough that I doubt I’d ever need to wear it over anything more, at least not in the UK.
+The jacket has featured in our guide to the best synthetic insulated jackets.
+The Affine is warm enough that I doubt I’d ever need to wear it over anything more, at least not in the UK.
 The Hydroloft fill is soft and lofts well.

 I used the Berghaus Affine on many winter days and it proved warm, breathable and comfy.
 I didn’t wear it for long when walking – it’s too warm – but it was good for stops and camps.
 The shell fabric is wind-resistant but not windproof.
 In very strong winds a shell is needed over it.